cellularmitosis/logs/20180119-resistor-ppm-noise-demo/README.md

 ![](run2-9k9850-1/chart2.png)

-edit: redoing the chart for run 2 for consistent ppm scale
+edit: redoing some of the charts for consistent ppm and temperature scale.